mickelodeon00/mickelodeon00/README.md

 ### Skills

-- **Front-end:** React.js, JavaScript
+- **Front-end:** React.js, Next.js, Typescript
-- **Back-end:** Node.js, Express.js
+- **Back-end:** Express
-- **Database:** MongoDB
+- **Database:** MongoDB, Supabase

 ### Current Project

-I recently deployed an e-commerce test site on Netlify, showcasing my ability to build full-stack applications.
-This e-commerce project utilizes React.js for the front-end, Node.js and Express.js for the back-end, and MongoDB for data storage.
+I'm a full-stack developer passionate about building scalable, user-centric applications.
+Recently, I contributed to Vetlep, a microfinance web application designed to streamline loan processing, customer management, and financial operations.
+I also worked on the Valdymas College Dashboard, a modern academic dashboard for managing student records, courses, and internal processes.

+My stack includes React.js, Next.js, TypeScript, Node.js, Express.js, and MongoDB, with additional experience in tools like Tailwind CSS, Cloudinary, and Material UI.
+I focus on writing clean, maintainable code and delivering solutions that solve real-world problems.

-I'm actively seeking internship opportunities to further enhance my skills and gain valuable industry experience.
-Feel free to explore my repositories and reach out if you'd like to collaborate or discuss potential opportunities.
+I'm open to junior developer roles, collaborations, and freelance opportunities—feel free to explore my projects and connect!

 <!--
 **mickelodeon00/mickelodeon00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.